NREL/Value_of_Information_App/paper/paper.md

 The value of information (VOI) metric attempts to quantify how useful specific information types are by quantifying their reliability and how it may help or hinder with decisions [@howard_information_1966].
-VOI is from the field of decision analysis and assess if the information will improve the average outcome of a decision made under uncertainty, like developing a hidden geothermal resource.
+VOI is from the field of decision analysis and assesses if the information will improve the average outcome of a decision made under uncertainty, like developing a hidden geothermal resource.
 As is true for many subsurface decisions (e.g. groundwater, oil and gas, mining), many of the the data layers are direct evidence of the decision parameters.
 For exploration geothermal,